wesl-ee/RAL/docs/API.md

 ### Response

-Returns the queried material in a format matching the passed `format` (currently only HTML may be specified).
+Returns the queried material in a format matching the passed `format` (currently only html, text, or json may be specified).
 If no format is passed, the response will be in JSON form.

 ### Examples